OakAces/acechat-electron/protocol.md

 ```
 and is displayed in the channel in the form of a party.
 That is,
 each letter is a random color.

+##Unencoded Messages

+Unencoded messages are displayed as expected.
+The protocol only applies to
+messages that are wrapped in a protocol layer.
+Messages wrapped in an invalid or
+unsupported protocol layer may either be discarded or displayed with the
+protocol wrapper at the client's discretion.